EnriFermi/style-data-app/README.md

 ## Setup Instructions

-1. **Prepare Stylizations Directory**
+1. **Prepare Images Directory**
-   - Create a directory named `stylizations` in the same location as the program.
+   - Create a directory named `images` in the same location as the program.
    - Add all the required images to this directory.

    **Important:**
-   - Stylized images should follow the naming convention:
+   - Images for labeling should follow the naming convention:
      `content_<content_id>_...`
      This naming is crucial for the shuffling process to work correctly.